 A fool-proof way to get children to accept the food we offer them is to get them more familiar with it.
 Using fruit and vegetables games to teach kids about these foods’ nutritional facts and benefits is a fun and effective way to incorporate healthy eating habits into their lives.
 In this article, we’ll discuss some healthy eating games and ideas that are fun and educational for the whole family.

 The foundations of healthy eating can be established by making fruits and vegetables a part of everyday life.
-However, playing games to familiarise children with healthy foods can do even more to help them recognise and appreciate them.
+However, playing games to familiarize children with healthy foods can do even more to help them recognize and appreciate them.